Take these scenic hikes from spring through fall to get a glimpse of the aspens around the Pikes Peak Region

-Colorado is well known for its beautiful aspen trees, with quaking leaves that change from green to vibrant , translucent yellow between mid-September and mid-October – the exact time of the change varies each year based on summer rainfall.
+Colorado is well known for its beautiful aspen trees, with quaking leaves that change from green to vibrant, translucent yellow between mid-September and mid-October – the exact time of the change varies each year based on summer rainfall.
+Here are some favorite local hikes for taking in all that Colorful Colorado has to offer.

 In order to avoid afternoon showers, morning is usually the best time to start your hike.
 The park is about a 45-minute drive from Downtown Colorado Springs.
 While the hike does require a $7 entrance pass, it can be used for an entire day including onsite events.
 Stop by the Visitor Center first to pick up a map detailing the 55 miles of trails.
 You can spend all day hiking in Mueller State Park, enjoying the beautiful aspens and watchable wildlife.
 The best hike to view the aspens is Cheesman Ranch Loop.
 It’s a moderate 5.4-mile trail that weaves in and out of aspen groves and meadows on the north side of the park.
 Pack a picnic to enjoy while, or after, exploring.